<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 Lancôme’s Brand Experience Journey

-This leading luxury cosmetics company built a map to visualize the brand experience their customers have through various touchpoints.
+This leading luxury cosmetics company created a video to visualize the brand experience their customers have through various touchpoints.

 As you can see, this map walks through important aspects of the customer experience.
 At the top, you can see each stage of the journey: from the customers looking up what they need, to searching options, to ordering, and ending with their purchase.